 From when we wake up to when we go to sleep, one week over to the next, our lives line up in a series of routines and responsibilities, giving rhythm to our collective existence which is punctuated only by our fear of being late - a constant race reminiscent of the Rabbit in Lewis Carroll’s Alice in Wonderland.

+" I'm late, I'm late, for a very important date!
+"No time for art, no time for culture, and even less for museums.
+In my early 20’s my only approach to art was through magazines and newspapers summarizing the exhibitions I had missed - or looking through the windows of galleries that I passed between meetings, never setting foot in them.
 During that period, I took a trip to London where I made two unexpected discoveries, the first, JMW Turner (a story for another time) and the second, a man preferring shadow to light.
 As I strolled along the River Thames, losing myself in the city, not far from Parliament, I felt delighted to be lost in my thoughts, contemplating all that was around me, only to come across an all too familiar scene: a group of tourists waiting patiently to take a selfie with Parliament and Big Ben, a necessity in this digital (dark) age.
 A little disillusioned, for they had interrupted my idyllic daydream, I looked away and noticed some graffiti on a low wall, which stated: